 Microsoft Operator Connect

-Operator Connect is currently the second most popular option for enabling voice in Teams, but it is expected to become the most widely used Teams Voice solution in the next few years.
+There is some speculation that Operator Connect is expected to become the most widely used Teams Voice solution in the next few years.
 With Operator Connect, businesses can access the Teams Operator Connect marketplace in the Teams admin centre and simply select their chosen Carrier.
 With over 100 carriers now on the Operator Connect platform, businesses have the ability to choose carriers that they trust to bring voice into Teams.
+Even though the Operator Connect platform gives users the ability to choose from a long list of pre-approved carriers, it does not allow for number porting so in some instances there is a clash with existing infrastructure.

 Direct Routing

 And finally onto the current leading method in Teams voice enablement - Direct Routing.
-Direct Routing allows companies to add existing business phone technology to their Teams environment with their existing phone provider, avoiding both costly 'rip and replace' actions and the need to switch carriers.
+Direct Routing allows companies to add existing business phone technology to their Teams environment with their existing phone provider (or another if they should so choose), avoiding both costly 'rip and replace' actions.

-There is no need to purchase a Microsoft calling plan when utilizing the Direct Routing feature as your minutes and numbers are provided by the Service Provider.
-You will however still need to get that Microsoft Teams Phone license that we talked about earlier (if you're not on an E5 license).
+There is no need to purchase a Microsoft calling plan when utilizing the Direct Routing feature as your minutes and numbers are provided by an external Service Provider but you will still need to get that Microsoft Teams Phone license that we talked about earlier (if you're not already on an E5 license and have it bundled in).

 As a leading example, Call2Teams is world renowned for helping providers integrate Direct Routing routing solutions, and as an agnostic middleware it has helped over a million users get calling in Teams across the globe.